-Active extra.
-This is a cracking episode for you.
-In this episode, I’m interviewing Susie Weigert, who, as you can probably tell from the title has had three successful lumber disc surgeries over a spanning a period of about 14 years.
+This is a story of great challenges and a lot of pain.
+Suzie had 3 lumbar disc surgeries over a period of 14 years.
+But her positive outlook and the support of others helped to see her through.
+Along with some very effective surgery.
+Despite being told by one surgeon that she had “a large prolapse, a big nerve, and a narrow spinal canal”, Suzie did outstandingly well.
 I’ve known her through the length of that time and helped her through that journey.
 But this is Susie story.
-And if you’re considering lumber surgery yourself, or indeed any kind of disc surgery, and this is well worth a listen, she has lots of practical tips as well as hope.
-Um, because if you’re considering surgery, you may feel a little bit hopeless at times, but Susie is a beacon of hope.
+And if you’re considering lumbar surgery yourself, or indeed any kind of disc surgery, and this is well worth a listen, she has lots of practical tips as well as hope.
+Because if you’re considering surgery, you may feel a little bit hopeless at times, but Susie is a beacon of hope.

-Well, who I am.
+Who I am.
 I thought this is a very odd thing to have to summarize, but I tried to do it and came up with my working life has been all about people, languages, Scotland, and whiskey.
 So for over 30 years, I’ve worked as a tour guide, a blue bunch tour guide, taking people around Scotland and also around Edinburgh a lot.
 And for many of those years, I also taught at Stevenson college on the Scottish tourism and languages course.
 And I also had the best hobby job in the world in that I did conducted whiskey tastings for the scotch malt whiskey society, many in Edinburgh, but not all in Edinburgh.
 So I traveled with that as well.
 And it was absolutely brilliant.
 So I’ve had a really interesting and varied working life for the past three decades

 And the, and the languages element Suzy.